-NAMI Lansing is dedicated to improving the lives of individuals and families who are affected by neurobiological brain disorders through support, education, advocacy, and research.
-We strive to build a welcoming community for persons with mental illness through treatment, housing, employment, and acceptance.
+We are dedicated to improving the lives of individuals and families who are affected by neurobiological brain disorders through support, education, advocacy, and research.
 NAMI Lansing provides support and advocacy for affected persons and family members in the Greater Lansing area.
 The calendar shows many opportunities to meet others.
 Special events are highlighted on the News page with details on our Blog.
 NAMI Lansing offers support groups and educational opportunities.

 Feel free to contact us for more information or read our brochure.